MLucien/everylytic-dev-test/README.md

 # Everlytic Developer Test
+## Running
+Run with docker build -t laravel-app . or
+Run with docker-compose up --build (recommended)

 ## Overview
 Welcome to the Everlytic developer test.
 This test contains 2 required tasks.
 The first task contains the laravel 5.5 framework where you are required to implement a simple user listing as described below.
 The second task is more of an assessment that you need to complete